-This article is a brief guide for owners so that they can take immediate action when they have to watch their dogs cough up blood.
+This article is a brief guide for owners to take immediate action when watching their dogs cough up blood.

 Dogs don’t get cough blood generally.
 Hence, when you catch your dog suffering this way, you should know that there are underlying reasons behind this.

 The reasons may be quite severe and may have connections with Tuberculosis, Hematemesis, and Pulmonary Vascular disease.